RedHatQE/carbon/docs/users/definitions/report.rst

    }

-If config json file is not provided by the user then Carbon creates the file using the different report portal provider parameters in the report section of the SDF.
+If config json file is not provided by the user then Carbon creates the file using the different report portal provider parameters in the report section of the SDF as **<uuid>.json** and stores it under a folder named **rp_config_files**.
+Here uuid is a unique id generated for every report portal block/run in carbon.
 User has the option to save this Carbon created file for future use.
 By default the file gets deleted after every run.

 In the carbon configuration file, user can set the following parameter in the **[importer:reportportal]** section to save the Carbon created reportportal config file.